RajShivade/Electric-Vehicles-Market-Size-Analysis-using-Python/README.md

 - Analyzes EV registrations across different counties and cities, focusing on the top regions.

--Highlights the top cities in the leading counties with bar plots.
+- Highlights the top cities in the leading counties with bar plots.

 - **Vehicle Type Distribution:**